BloodWorkXGaming/GroovySanboxedLauncher/readme.md

 ## TODO
 - ?
 Possibly language transformers
-- configurable binding (kinda)
-- load order
-- ? preprocessors
-- ? possibly loader names
-- way of enabling debug info
+- way of enabling debug info          (preprocessor is there, does nothing just yet)
-- ? per file toggleable debug info
+- ? per file toggleable debug info    (^)
+- ? possibly loader names             (^)
 - only print stacktraces when debug is enabled
 - Events that get called on the different stages